-Everyone knows that DevOps is about breaking down the silos between engineering and operations teams to shorten feedback loop and achieve continuous software delivery.
+Everyone knows that DevOps is about breaking down the silos between engineering and operations teams to shorten the feedback loop and achieve continuous software delivery.
 With a DevOps mindset, one can expect benefits such as increased deployment speed, reduced complexity and a more stable operating environment.

 However, security is often overlooked in many DevOps environments – which can result in drawn-out security compliance activities and late-stage discovery of vulnerabilities.
 Instead, your team could use a DevSecOps approach.

 In a DevSecOps environment, security is moved out of a siloed audit process and integrated throughout the CI/CD (Continuous Integration/Continuous Deployment) Pipeline as a range of layered security practices.
 Security is traditionally an audit process that’s bolted onto the end.
 Discovery of deep, architectural-level security flaws could result in your team having to go back to the drawing board – creating months of duplicate work.

 By ‘shifting left’ (moving security into the planning and development stage) and subjecting each release to a battery of automated security tests and defined checks that are built into the continuous integration pipeline, you can avoid duplicate work.

 How does your security model change with DevSecOps?

 DevSecOps is a mindset shift towards assuming that your infrastructure has already been breached.
 Traditional security strategies tended to focus on preventing breaches.
 While this remains an important concern, a DevSecOps strategy also assumes that you’ve been breached.

 In an interview with Software Engineering Daily, Edward Thomson – the principal program manager for Azure DevOps at Microsoft – explained that phishing attacks remain a common vulnerability for DevOps teams.